Armadillidium atticum: Description

 Armadillidium atticum is a small to medium sized species, reaching maximum dimensions of only about 13.5 x 5.8 mm.
-Its tergites are covered with granulations and the coloration of the body consists of a pale greyish-brown color with lighter epimera.
+Its tergites are covered with granulations and the coloration of the body consists of a pale greyish-brown hue with lighter epimera.
 The frontal shield surpasses the anterior edge of the head, has a straight to curved upper margin and its lateral corners are pronounced.
 The head itself has a groove in the middle, immediately behind the frontal shield.
 The lobes of the secondary antennae are trapezoidal and the distal article of the flagellum is slightly longer than the first.
 The hind margins of the first pair of epimera are rounded.
 The telson is triangular, as wide as long and has straight sides and a rounded tip.

 Concerning the sexual characters of the male, the first pereiopod has a weakly developed brush of short spines on the carpus and the seventh pereiopod a ventrally concave ischium, decorated with a longitudinal hair-field at the apical part.
 The first pleopod has an exopodite with a narrow, elongated posterior lobe and an endopodite with straight apex.

 Distribution

 Armadillidium atticum is endemic to Central Greece and Cyclades.
-In particular, until now, the species has been found in the region of Attica from the mainland and the islands of Euboea, Salamis, Aegina and Kythnos in the Aegean Sea.
+In particular, until now, the species has been found in the region of Attica on the mainland and the islands of Euboea, Salamis, Aegina and Kythnos in the Aegean Sea.